FraterAstrust/ttao-curriculum/Self_Disclosure.md

 ☐ I confirm that I have diligently read, fully understood, and *accept the terms and conditions* presented in the following foundational documents of the TTAO Inner Academy curriculum:

 -   **TTAO Three-Year Practical Alchemy Curriculum**: This includes the overarching framework of the educational program.
--   **Appendix E.1 (The Alchemical Oath)**: I understand and accept the ethical foundation and the explicit exclusion of personal material enrichment as a goal of this work.
+-   **Safety Document E.1 (General Laboratory Safety)**: I understand the baseline laboratory safety requirements that apply from Year One onward, including fire, heat, alcohol, glassware, ventilation, PPE, and waste disposal.
--   **Appendix E.2 (Psychological Safety & Duty of Care)**: I have reviewed the contraindications for inner work and acknowledge the psychological risks inherent in deep introspective practices.
+-   **Safety Document E.2 (Psychological Safety & Duty of Care)**: I have reviewed the contraindications for inner work and acknowledge the psychological risks inherent in deep introspective practices.
 I confirm I am aware of the academy's strict limitations regarding psychological support.
--   **Appendix E.3 (Mineral & Advanced Laboratory Safety)**: I understand the specific hazards associated with advanced laboratory work, particularly with mineral and corrosive materials, and accept full personal responsibility for implementing safety measures.
--   **Appendix E.4 (Medicinal Preparations: Disclaimer & Ethics)**: I understand that spagyric preparations are experimental and not regulated medicines, and I accept full personal responsibility for my decisions regarding their use or sharing.
+-   **Safety Document E.4 (Personal Use of Self-Produced Preparations: Disclaimer & Ethics)**: I understand that spagyric preparations are experimental and not regulated medicines, that the Academy sells educational instruction only and does not manufacture or supply any products, and that I accept full personal responsibility for any decisions I make regarding personal use of preparations I independently produce.
--   **Appendix E.5 (Community Conduct, Confidentiality & Ethics Agreement)**: I agree to abide by the stipulated conduct and confidentiality guidelines.
+-   **Safety Document E.5 (Community Ethics Agreement)**: I agree to abide by the stipulated conduct and confidentiality guidelines, and I understand that the Academy's duty of care terminates upon my completion of the programme.
--   **Crisis-Response Standard Operating Procedure (SOP)**: I have reviewed and understand the internal guidelines for how the academy *may* respond to student crises, recognizing that this SOP does not create a professional duty of care or make the academy responsible for my personal crisis management.
+-   **Crisis-Response Standard Operating Procedure (SOP)**: I have reviewed and understand the internal guidelines for how the academy *may* respond to student crises, recognizing that this SOP does not create a professional duty of care or make the academy responsible for my personal crisis management, and that it applies only during active enrollment.

+**Documents requiring separate acknowledgement at the appropriate tier — not required at enrollment but noted here for awareness:**

+-   **Safety Document E.6 (Biological Safety)** — required before Year Two, Month 1 (wet-path and putrefaction work)
+-   **Safety Document E.3 (Mineral & Advanced Laboratory Safety)** — required before Year Three, Month 1 (antimony and corrosive solvent work)

 **I explicitly acknowledge that my participation in the academy is conditioned upon my understanding and acceptance of these documents, and that they define the strict boundaries of the academy's offerings and my personal responsibilities.**